Write us

 Llactapata to Machu Picchu

-Due to the high demand for tickets, you must get entry tickets to the Inca Trail a long time in advance (6 months).
-The purchase is made only through the Internet through the website of an authorized tourism agency.
-In total 500 people enter the trails of the Inca Trail every day.
-Of them, only 200 are tourists.
-The rest is support personnel such as cooks, porters, guides.
+Because the Inca Trail is very popular, you should buy your entry tickets six months in advance.
+You can only purchase the ticket online through the website of an authorized tourism agency.
+Every day, 500 people enter the Inca Trail.
+Only 200 of them are tourists.
+The rest of the staff includes cooks, porters, and guides.
 The ticket to enter the Inca Trail includes the support staff.

 Didn't you find availability for the Inca Trail?
-Don't worry, finding the Inca Trail permits sold out is a common situation due to high demand.
-Fortunately, there are excellent alternatives to get to Machu Picchu, each offering a different experience.
-Below are the main options:
+Don't worry if the Inca Trail permits are sold out.
+This often happens because there is a lot of demand.
+Luckily, there are other ways to get to Machu Picchu.
+Each option offers a different experience.
+Here are the main options:

-• Trekking Alternatives: If your goal is to reach Machu Picchu on foot through a multi-day route, the two most recommended alternatives are:
+• Trekking Alternatives: If you want to reach Machu Picchu on foot through a route that takes more than a day, the two best options are:

-Salkantay Trek: Considered the main alternative to the Inca Trail.
-This 5 day trek takes you through impressive high mountain landscapes, passing by the imposing Salkantay mountain and Humantay lagoon, before descending to the cloud forest.
+Salkantay Trek: Many people consider this the main alternative to the Inca Trail.
+This five-day trek takes you through impressive high-mountain landscapes.
+You'll pass by the imposing Salkantay Mountain and Humantay Lagoon before descending to the cloud forest.

-Lares Trek: This route offers an experience more focused on culture, passing through remote Andean communities and beautiful valleys.
-It is generally combined with a train trip on the final stretch to Aguas Calientes.
+Lares Trek: This route is more focused on culture.
+It goes through remote Andean communities and beautiful valleys.
+It is usually combined with a train trip on the final stretch to Aguas Calientes.

-• Direct Travel Alternative: If you prefer not to do a multi-day hike, the most direct and comfortable option to get to Machu Picchu is by train.
-The journey departs from Ollantaytambo (or Cusco) and offers panoramic views of the Sacred Valley until you reach the town of Aguas Calientes, from where you take a bus to go up to the citadel.
+• Another way to travel: If you don't want to do a multi-day hike, the most direct and comfortable way to get to Machu Picchu is by train.
+The trip starts in Ollantaytambo (or Cusco), where you can see the Sacred Valley from the train.
+Then, you get off in Aguas Calientes and take a bus to go up to the fortress.

-It is essential to remember that, regardless of the route you choose, the entrance ticket to the citadel of Machu Picchu must be booked separately and well in advance, as it also has limited availability.
+No matter what route you choose, you must book your ticket to the citadel of Machu Picchu separately and well in advance, as there are only a limited number of tickets available.

 When is the best time to travel the Inca Trail to Machu Picchu?